ros2/geometry2/tf2/docs/source/architecture.rst

     It can be reconfigured simply by redefining a link.
     It does not require any structure verification or maintenance of the data structure, except for maintaining a sorted linked list of data for each link.

-- Core is ROS agnostic
+- Core is ROS agnostic:

   - Purpose: Code reuse.
   - Implementation: Core library is C++ class.
     A second class provides ROS interface and instantiates the core library.

-- Thread Safe Interface
+- Thread Safe Interface:

   - Purpose: Can be used in a multithreaded program.
   - Implementation: Mutexes around data storage for each frame.
     Mutexes around ``frame_id`` lookup map.
     Each are individually locked and unlocked, neither can block the other.

-- Multi-Robot Support
+- Multi-Robot Support:

   - Purpose: Can be used with multiple robots with the same or similar configuration.
   - Implementation: Use a ``tf_prefix`` similar to a namespace for each robot.

-- Native Datatype Interfaces
+- Native Datatype Interfaces:

   - Purpose: Users can interact with ``tf2_ros`` in their native datatypes, the conversion is handled implicitly by the library.
   - Implementation: There is a ``tf2::convert(A, B)`` templated method that converts from type A to type B using the ``geometry_msgs`` types as the common factor.